dfranx/SHADERed/README.md

 </p>

 ### Plugin API
-You can develop your own SHADERed plugins (which I currently don't suggest since I still need to change a lot of things) or download and install some plugins.
+You can develop your own SHADERed plugins and upload them to our database so that they can be installed through SHADERed: [link](https://shadered.org/addons).

 To see the plugin API's potential, check out:
-* [GodotShaders](https://github.com/dfranx/PluginGodotShaders) - adds support for Godot's shading language
+* [GodotShaders](https://shadered.org/plugin?id=godotshaders) - adds support for Godot's shading language
-* [ShadertoyImporter](https://github.com/dfranx/PluginShadertoy) - makes loading Shadertoy project a super easy task
+* [ShadertoyImporter](https://shadered.org/plugin?id=shadertoyimport) - makes loading Shadertoy project a super easy task
+* [GIFCapture](https://shadered.org/plugin?id=gifcapture) - SHADERed plugin that adds the ability to capture GIFs
+* [Slang](https://shadered.org/plugin?id=slang) - SHADERed plugins that adds support for Slang shader language

-You can download them through the [shadered.org](https://shadered.org/store/plugins.php) website too.
+You can download them through the [shadered.org](https://shadered.org/addons) website or through SHADERed's "Browse online" window.

 ### See changes instantly
-There are different ways to recompile your shaders.
-You can press F5 to manually recompile your shader, make it recompile shaders on file modify event (which then allows you to use external editors) or make it recompile changed and nonsaved shaders every 200ms:
+There are different ways to compile your shaders.
+You can: press F5 to manually recompile shader, make it recompile shaders on file modify event (which then allows you to use external editors) or make it recompile shaders when content in built-in text edtior changes:
 <img src="./Misc/Screenshots/instantresult.gif">

 ### Render states
 You can modify rasterizer, blend and depth-stencil states.
-Using these states you can: turn on wireframe mode, disable depth test, use stencil buffer, disable culling, custom blending, etc...
+Using these states you
+can: turn on wireframe mode, disable depth test, use stencil buffer, disable culling, custom blending, etc...
 All these things help you achieve even more advanced effects.

 ### 3D models, textures (2D, 3D, cubemaps) & audio files
 You can add music and create amazing visualizers!